Skip to Content

 Help reduce single-use plastic when you travel.

-People sitting in the thermal baths in Budapest. a horse shoe shaped sitting area in the pool with the old baths building in the background.
-How do you pack for a river cruise, well you pack mostly to the conditions you are expecting and types of shore excursions you decide to go on.
-Don't forget our anti theft bags you want to be safe on our cruise.
+People sitting in the thermal baths in Budapest.
+A horse shoe shaped sitting area in the pool with the old baths building in the background.

 Visiting one of Budapest’s iconic thermal spas is a highlight of the Danube Waltz Cruise – Passau to Budapest.